-а b С d е f At 31 March 2016 R'million Replacement cost Potential future exposure EEPE Alpha used for computing regulatory EAD EAD post CRM RWA 1 CEM-CCR (for derivatives) 9 421 2 747 1.0 5 595 4 340 2 Internal Model Method (for derivatives and SFTs) 3 Simple Approach for credit risk mitigation (for SFTs) - - 4 Comprehensive Approach for credit risk mitigation (for SFTs) 4 366 1 138 5 VaR for SFTs - - - 6 Total 5 478
+а b С d е f At 3 1 March 2016 illion Replacement cost Potential future exposure EEPE Alpha used for computing regulatory EAD EAD post-CRM RWA 1 CEM-CCR (for derivatives) 9 421 2 747 - 1.0 5 595 4 340 2 Internal Model Method (for derivatives and SFTs) 3 Simple Approach for credit risk mitigation (for SFTs) 4 Comprehensive Approach for credit risk mitigation (for SFTs) 4 366 1 138 5 VaR for SFTs - - 6 Total 5 478

-Counterparty credit risk RWA of R7.3 billion (including CCR, CVA and CCPs), represent 2.4% of the total bank RWA as at 31 March 2016.
+Counterparty credit risk RWA of R7.3 billion (including CCR, CVA and CCPs), represent 2.3% of the total group RWA as at 31 March 2016.

-CEM is the regulator-prescribed method for calculating the counterparty exposure for derivative instruments.
-It works by taking the net replacement cost of all derivatives (as per signed netting agreements when relevant), adding a potential future exposure (PFE) component (based on the notional and underlying type referred to as Anet) and then subtracting any eligible collateral.
+CEM is the regulator-prescribed method for calculating the counterparties exposure for derivative instruments.
+It works by taking the net replacement cost of all derivatives (as per signed netting agreements), adding a potential future exposure (PFE) component (based on the notional and underlying type referred to as Anet) and then subtracting any eligible collateral.